ZMiK0/ZPortfolio/src/content/abouts/thingsIlike.md

 title: Things I Like
 ---

-Right now im in love with dragons, I've recently watched Game of Thrones and I was amazed by Drogon, Vyserion and Raeghard.
+Right now im in love with dragons, I've recently watched Game of Thrones and I was amazed by Drogon, Viserion and Rhaegal.
 Truly magical creatures.

 <br>